aquasecurity/tracee/README.md

 ### Prerequisites

-- To run, Tracee requires Linux kernel version >= 4.14
+- Linux kernel version >= 4.14

-Not required if using the Docker image:
+- Relevant kernel headers available under `/usr/src`
-- C standard library (tested with glibc)
+- C standard library (tested with `glibc` and `musl`)
 - `libelf` and `zlib` libraries
 - clang >= 9

-Not required if pre-compiling the eBPF code (see [Installation options](#installation-options)):
+Exceptions:
-- clang >= 9
+- Tracee supports loading a pre-compiled eBPF file, in which case the kernel headers are required only for the one-time compilation, and not at runtime.
+See [Setup Options](#setup-options) for more info.
-- Kernel headers available under `/usr/src`, must be provided by user and match the running kernel version, not needed if building the eBPF program in advance
+- When using Tracee's Docker image, all of the aforementioned requirements are built into the image.
+The only requirement left is the kernel headers or the pre-built eBPF.
+See [Setup Options](#setup-options) for more info.

 ### Quickstart with Docker